tfnab/tfnab-nagios-plugins/readme.md

 returns OK when the working copy in WCDIR has not been modified

-returns CRITICAL when there are modifications
+returns CRITICAL when there are modifications; with -v option: returns list of changes on additional lines, for the $LONGSERVICEOUTPUT$ macro

 returns UNKNOWN when WCDIR is not a working copy